 Measures that were adopted and subsequently implemented on site included ‘detaching’ built elements – sometimes by means of a saw-cut – sometimes by means of independent structures; encapsulating elements; floating elements upon resilient bearings; incorporating sound insulation and a rigorous application of flexible services connections.

 A well integrated project team successfully developed a series of creative and practical solutions and response to some rather complex problems.

-2013 Wandsworth Design Awards - Commendation in recognition of its contribution to design in the borough
+2013 Wandsworth Design Awards - Commended in recognition of its contribution to design in the borough

 2012 AJ Retrofit Awards - Shortlisted for the Listed Buildings category

-2010 UK Residential Property Awards - Highly Commended for Best Development/Renovation UK
+2010 UK Residential Property Awards - Highly Commended for Best Renovation

-2008 British Home Awards - Commendation for Housing Project of the Year
+2008 British Home Awards - Commended for Housing Project of the Year